dredix/octopress/source/_posts/2012-08-22-adding-file-size-in-bytes-to-explorer-dot-s-details-view-on-windows-2000-and-xp.markdown

 * I haven't actually tried the extension on Windows 2000.

-* Sorting files by the new column seems to be broken at the moment.
-I'll go back and fix it, hopefully before Windows XP goes out of support.
+* <s>Sorting files by the new column seems to be broken at the moment.
+I'll go back and fix it, hopefully before Windows XP goes out of support.</s> Sorting has been fixed.

 If you decided to trust a random guy on the Internet and try this extension, please do let me know how it went.